Ace Your Reference Checks With These Sample Questions

 It’s just like they say at weddings: speak now or forever hold your peace.

-Wrapping up with this question gives the reference the opportunity to bring up any topics you may not have already discussed.
+Wrapping up with this question allows the reference to bring up any topics you may not have already discussed.
 In fact, this is one of our favorite questions because even if you’ve covered a lot of ground, almost everyone will rattle off a bit more information when you ask it.
 Because it’s so open-ended, the responses are often the most candid of the whole interview and some of the most helpful in making a decision.

 This question also opens the door for the reference to disclose any misgivings they might have been holding back about hiring the candidate.

-Let 4 Corner Resources Handle The Vetting Process
+Let 4 Corner Resources Handle the Vetting Process

 Pete Newsome